and3rson/convensul/README.md

 # Usage

-Imaging you have this kind of document in Consul KV storage:
+Imagine you have this kind of document in Consul KV storage:

 ```yaml
 # KV: /config/app